VDA5050/VDA5050/VDA5050_EN.md

 ### 6.12.3 Base request

-If the AGV detects that its base is running short, it can set the `newBaseRequest` flag to "true" to attempt to prevent unnecessary braking.
+If the mobile robot detects that its base is running short, it can set the `newBaseRequest` flag to "true" to attempt to prevent unnecessary braking.

 ### 6.12.4 Request Use of Corridors

 If the corridors within a mobile robot's currently active order have the `releaseRequired` flag set to true, it shall issue a request prior to deviating from the predefined trajectory of an edge.
 For this purpose, the robot shall add an `edgeRequest` object to its state message.
 Note that the `requestId` shall be unique across all requests (e.g. `zoneRequest`, `edgeRequest`) issued by the mobile robot.
-Master control shall only release the corridor for edges that are part of the base.
+Fleet control shall only release the corridor for edges that are part of the base.

 The `requestStatus` is set to REQUESTED and the combination of `edgeId` and `sequenceId` references the edge's trajectory the robot asks to deviate from.
 The mobile robot has the option to request the approval for several edges simulatenously as long as they are part of its current base.
-The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request must be approved inidivdually by master control.
+The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request must be approved inidivdually by fleet control.

-The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from the master control.
+The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from the fleet control.
 Once the robot has received the approval to start maneuvering, it sets the `requestStatus` to 'GRANTED' and may now use the corridor.
 As long as the robot requires the corridor, it shall keep the `edgeRequest` in its state.
-If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the master control by removing the corresponding `edgeRequest` object from its state.
-From there on, the mobile robot shall act as a line-guided vehicle again.
+If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the fleet control by removing the corresponding `edgeRequest` object from its state.
+From there on, the mobile robot shall act as a line-guided mobile robot again.
 If it wishes to deviate from the predefined trajectory once more, it shall issue a new `edgeRequest`.

-If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the master control.
-If the robot's approval expires or the master control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.
+If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the fleet control.
+If the robot's approval expires or the fleet control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.

 ### 6.12.4 Information

-The AGV can submit arbitrary additional information to the master control via the `information` array.
+The mobile robot can submit arbitrary additional information to the fleet control via the `information` array.
-It is up to the AGV to decide how long it reports information via an information message.
+It is up to the mobile robot to decide how long it reports information via an information message.

-The master control shall not use the info messages for logic; they shall only be used for visualization and debugging purposes.
+The fleet control shall not use the info messages for logic; they shall only be used for visualization and debugging purposes.

 ### 6.12.5 Errors